 Sophomores (32-63 units already earned)

-During these advisement sessions we will not be answering email or phone calls, so please expect a longer turn around on our response time.
+During these advisement sessions I will not be answering email or phone calls, so please expect a longer turn around on my response time.

 This page will be updated regularly as new courses are approved.